 3. Federal regulations require that you and/or your parents file the appropriate Federal Tax Return if your income and/or your parents' income exceeds the IRS filing requirements.
 If you fail to file a Federal Tax Return when required by the IRS then our office will not be able to continue processing your application.

 6. Enrollment status for payment is determined as of a set date each semester known as the "freeze date".
+Only units for required courses will be counted for federal aid.
 If you add units after these dates you will not receive an increase, an exception will be made if you were waitlisted for a course by the freeze date and then add the course.
+If you have not been awarded financial aid by the "freeze date", your unit load will be based on the units enrolled at the time the file is awarded.
 If you had no enrollment at the freeze date and later enroll for short-term courses only, your enrollment status will be determined at that time.
 You must begin all of your courses if you are removed from the class roster as a no-show, your enrollment status will be adjusted and you may be required to return funds.
 Please refer to the Financial Aid Payment section on our website for more information and the specific payment dates and freeze dates for each semester.

 7. You must maintain Satisfactory Academic Progress.
 Your academic history will be reviewed at least annually, even if you have not received financial aid before.
 To be in "Good Standing" for Financial Aid, you must meet all of the standards of Satisfactory Academic Progress (SAP).
 In addition, you may only receive aid for one repeat of a previously passed course and only receive aid for up to 30 remedial/prerequisite/preparatory units.
 Please refer to the Satisfactory Academic Progress section on our website for more information.